New bipartisan bill calls for Puerto Rico statehood

 Rep. Stephanie Murphy, D-F.L., said she supports the bill because it's about equality.

-“The hard truth is that Puerto Rico’s lack of political power allows Washington to treat Puerto Rico like an afterthought, as the federal government’s inadequate preparation for and response to Hurricane Maria made crystal clear."
+“The hard truth is that Puerto Rico’s lack of political power allows Washington to treat Puerto Rico like an afterthought, as the federal government’s inadequate preparation for and response to Hurricane Maria made crystal clear," she said.

 At a press conference, González said the bill calls for the creation of a task force composed of 9 members of Congress which would look into what changes are needed in order to incorporate Puerto Rico as a state.
 While lawmakers go back and forth with recommendations and amendments, Puerto Rico would become an incorporated territory.